-Examination of artistic expressions of the major religious traditions of India, China, Japan, and Southeast Asia.
+(spring, even # yrs) 3 credits Examination of artistic expressions of the major religious traditions of India, China, Japan, and Southeast Asia.
 Definitions of "religion" and "art" provide a guide for identifying and understanding Asian architecture, statuary, and paintings.
-Doctrinal and ritual elements of the major traditions are explained, and art that symbolizes and expresses these elements are analyzed.
+Doctrinal and ritual elements of the major traditions are explained, and art that symbolizes and expresses these elements is analyzed.
 (Carries cross-credit in art.)